0x7ace80/virtualbox_usb_mitm/README.md

 # VirtualBox compilation setup
 VirtualBox itself is 32bit (althrough it can virtualize 64bit OS).
 So it is realy wisden to use 32bit OS to build VirtualBox, which avoid a lot of anony compatibility issues.
-VirtualBox can be build under Window, Linux and OSX, but Linux(I use Ubuntu in this case) gives you the most convenience way to setup all the libraries VirtualBox needed.
-Refer to this link: https://www.virtualbox.org/wiki/Linux%20build%20instructions To fetech the source code: https://www.virtualbox.org/wiki/Downloads
+VirtualBox can be build under Window, Linux and OSX, but Linux(I use Ubuntu14_32bit in this case) gives you the most convenience way to setup all the libraries VirtualBox needed.
+Refer to this link to setup the libraries and build VirtualBox: https://www.virtualbox.org/wiki/Linux%20build%20instructions

+To fetech the source code:
+https://www.virtualbox.org/wiki/Downloads

 GCC/G++-4.9 are needed.

 sudo add-apt-repository ppc:ubuntu-toolchain-r/test && sudo apt-get update && sudo apt-get install gcc-4.9 g++-4.9

+And set gcc/g++-4.9 to be default compiler.

+Now decompress the source code downloaded from VirtualBox.org and then enter the root directory.
+Build the VirtualBox following the instructions as the manual said.
+The configuration command I use is

+./configure --disable-hardening --target-arch=x86

+It takes about 1hr and a half to complete (on my old 2010 Macbook and Yes, I took some time to install Ubuntu on it and setup its drivers).
+Have a cup of coffee and wait.

+When the build completes, you might need to build and isntall and load the drivers VBox will use.

+But the tricky thing is: it turned out that the drivers were not working on my machine.
+I had to install a VBox release version(with the same revision number as the source code) which helps to install the drivers correctly.

+And then you can installed a windows 10 as client machine.